 The Audit Committee of the Board of Directors negotiates with the auditor of the Corporation on an arm's-length basis in determining the fees to be paid to the auditor.
-Such fees have been based upon the complexity of the matters dealt with and the time expended by the auditor in providing services to the Corporation.
-The following table sets out the fees paid to KPMG in 2021 and 2020.
+Such fees are based upon the complexity of the matters dealt with and the time required to be expended by the auditor in providing services to the Corporation.
+The following table sets out the fees paid to KPMG in 2022 and 2021.